runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 Elgate is a smaller city between Bridgeport, Eosport, and Haven.
 It subsits almost solely on income from tariffs and travellers (lodging, etc.).
 The city is on the same delta as Eosport, and there is a little-travelled ground path between them.

+Elgate is currently run by a merchant family, which took control after the Elyos army moved out at the end of the Uon war.

+While the land on which Elgate sits has been populated for a very long time, it only really grew to a true city in 100 BC, after New Aelmos was razed by the Uon, and the fleeing inhabitiants moved north.
+It rapidly grew from a fortified refugee camp to a true city.

 ## Vindel

 Vindel is upriver of Bridgeport, on the northwest bank.
 It serves as a hub for many vinyards and other farms in the area, and is generally considered to produce the best wine in the region.
 Ships goods overland to Elyos, as well as up and down-river.
+Vindel was founded in 2300 BC, and is ruled by a hereditary monarchy.

 The farms and vinyards that feed Vindel overlap the borders of Elyos (even moreso than most of the Free Cities), but in practice they fall under the domain of Vindel.
-Many of the vinyards employ their own mercenary guards.
 The city itself employs two different guard forces
  - City Guards
  - Citadel Guards

+The winemakers and mercants of the city also hold significant political power, and many of the vinyards employ their own mercenary guards.

+At the end of the Uon war, Vindel initially became part of the Elyos Republic.
+However, it seceeded to join the Free Cities in 13 AC.
+This was mainly for economic reasons - The initial group of Free Cities included both Grandel and Bridgeport, so Vindel was getting hit by tarrifs upriver and downriver.
+Joining the alliance brought vindel into the Free Cities trade group, getting them out of this undesireable situation.

 ## Grandel

 Grandel is Vindel's sister city.
 It is located in the center of a large swath of farmland, especially grain.
 The city produces a significant percent of the Free Cities food supplies, and also ships food overland to other regions.
 Like Vindel, the surrounding farmland extends into Elyos but still effectively belongs to the city.

+Grandel is the second-oldest of the free cities after Haven, and was founded in 2690 BC.
+Historically

 The city employs a cadre of rangers help keep its fields and farms secure and project power into the nominal borders of the Elyos republic.
 In addition to food, Grandel produces wines, textiles, and other goods.
 It is the furthest upriver of the major free cities.

+Grandel was one of the four founders of the Free cities.

 ## Kenford

 This city straddles the river between Vindel and Grandel, and benefits from trade both up and down river.
 In addition to being a notable trade center (comparable to Eaosport, but not quite at large as Bridgeport or Haven), the city is also a respectable hub of magic.
-It hosts a guild of mages, not beholden to the Elyos empire (unlike the AoM&MA).
+It hosts a guild of mages, not beholden to the Elyos Republic (unlike the AoM&MA).

-Prior to the Uon War, Kenford was a small port city between Vindel and Grandel, of little renown.
-After the Free Cities split from the Elyos Republic in the aftermath of the war, it came under the leadership of a renowned
-Mage-general, who founded the Kenford Mages Guild, significantly increasing the cities importance.
-It is currently ruled by his son.
+Prior to the Uon War, Kenford was a small port city between Vindel and Grandel, of little renown, though still quite old, having been founded in 2200 BC.
+During the Uon war, it was the base of a operations of renowned Mage-general, who established the Kenford Mages Guild in 30 BC.
+When the Free Cities split from the Elyos Republic in the aftermath of the war, he became the ruler of Kenford, and positioned the city as a center of arcane learning in the Free Cities, independant from the Elyos-controled AoMMA.
+Since then, its importance has increased significantly.
+The city is currently ruled by his son.

 ### Layout